 Also known as North Capitol Hill Park, Canmore Park is located in Charleswood.
 There’s plenty of open space to set up a picnic blanket, but there are picnic tables and benches here too.
-There are also tennis courts, ball diamonds and a spray park here, or you could take a walk to the nearby Confederation Park.
+There are also tennis courts and ball diamonds here, or you could take a walk to the nearby Confederation Park.

 This picnic spot is ideal for those looking for a quiet spot where they can really appreciate nature.
 There are multiple man-made lakes to admire and you can birdwatch – the area is home to a variety of different waterfowl such as Belted Kingfishers and Great Blue Herons.
 Bring your fishing poles if you’re interested in trying to catch a bite – no swimming here, though – or go for a paddle down the river in your canoe.

 67 Riverview Dr. S.E.

 It’s central, it’s family-friendly and it’s a great place for a picnic.
 Edworthy Park has numerous picnic sites, shelters and gazebos as well as fire pits and barbecue stands.
 You can book a picnic site at this park, too.
 Bring the dogs and go for a walk along the pathways after enjoying your sandwiches alfresco.
 And, be sure to save room for an ice cream cone from Angel’s Cafe.

 5050 Spruce Dr. S.W.

 After using the picnic tables or barbecue stands at this park, take the family for a leisurely bike ride through the beautiful trails here.
-This park has tennis courts, water fountains and playground for a great day out.
+This park has tennis courts, water fountains and a playground for a great day out.
 It’s also where you will find the Calgary Canoe Club and the Calgary Rowing Club.

 7305 Crowchild Tr.
 S.W.